wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/4-integrate.md

 Customers regularly exchange data between Microsoft Lists and other systems to support business processes.
 These scenarios become more powerful through the deep integration of Power Automate with Microsoft Lists.

-Power Automate allows for automating the exchange of workflows and data between SharePoint and various Microsoft and third-party services.
+Power Automate lets you automate the exchange of workflows and data between SharePoint and various Microsoft and third-party services.
 You can create and start flows directly from a list in Microsoft Lists, and store and change that data in SharePoint.

 1. From a list in Microsoft Lists, select **Integrate** on the top toolbar, and then hover your cursor over **Power Automate**.